 Studies and reports can be undertaken as a phase of an approved project.
 The CPC can also use its reserved administrative account funds to undertake general studies that will assist them in identifying needs and possibilities for the use of CPA funds.
+An example is the examination of a site's environmental contamination prior to the potential future acquisition for recreational or conservation land.

 II.
-FY15 Annual Report
+FY19 Annual Report

-A. FY15 Funding Awards
+A. FY19 Funding Awards

-In May, 2015, the CPC submitted its Round 2 Report on Funding Recommendations for the Salem City Council.
-The City Council approved the CPC's funding recommendations for twelve projects:
+In June, 2019, the CPC submitted its Round 6 Report on Funding Recommendations for the Salem City Council.
+The City Council approved the CPC's funding recommendations for the following projects: